Frequently Asked Questions

 CHOICES SERVES WOMEN, CHILDREN AND MEN SEEKING REFUGE FROM A VIOLENT RELATIONSHIP.

 No one in crisis is ever turned away.
 Almost half of the shelter’s population is children and a large number of women are pregnant, which is a risk factor for domestic abuse.
-We served nearly 2,000 individuals in 2016, including 700 victims and their children in need of shelter.
+We served over 1,500 individuals last year, including 662 victims and their children in need of shelter.
 Our 24-hour hotline received more than 3,500 calls.